Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

   }
 }
 ```
+**How do I stop direct API access?**

-**The magic:** CloudFront automatically adds the `x-cf-secret` header to API requests, which the Lambda authorizer validates.
+I added `x-cf-secret` header to API requests injected by CloudFront, which the Lambda authorizer validates.
 This prevents direct API access!

 ### 3. Lambda + DynamoDB (Visitor Counter)